ChristophHuettl/BIDSifyHCP/README.md

 This tool automatically converts data from the Human Connectome Project (HCP) standard to the Brain Imaging Data Standard (BIDS).

-For this tool to work in your environment, you will need to create your own ".env" file.
+For this tool to work in your environment, you will need to install the required packages (see: BIDSifyHCP/requirements.txt) and you will need to create your own ".env" file.
 For this you can use the provided "dotenv_template" and just adapt the follwing:
 - The pre_source_dir should be set to where the HCP MR data is saved in a structue complying with the HCP standard - e.g. ".../imagingcollection01"
 - The target_dir is where the BIDS formatted data will be saved - e.g. ".../BIDSified"

+You can then run the code using the command /path/to/python /path/to/main.py

 This tool will
 1. create the BIDS directory structure for each subject,